antischematic/angular-composition-api/packages/core/README.md

 #### State

+Creates a context-aware class from the provided base class.
+Inputs, outputs, queries and other props are defined as fields on the base class.
+The static `create` method takes the instance of the base class as an argument and returns a state object that is merged with the base class.
+Reactive values created with `Value` are unwrapped.
+If returned from the static `create` method, `Emitter` is unwrapped to a plain function.
+Emitters in the base class are not unwrapped.

+**Detach mode**

-Creates a context-aware state from the provided state factory.
-Components and directives that extend this class have their `ChangeDetectorRef` detached and will only trigger view updates when reactive state emits a new value.
+Components and directives with the `DETACHED` provider will have their `ChangeDetectorRef` detached and will only trigger view updates when reactive state changes.
+In this mode:

+- Variables assignment in templates is not propagated to reactive state (use events instead)
+- Two-way bindings won't work (use events instead)
+- `@HostBinding` will not work (use `HostBinding` in `create` or roll your own instead.)
+- Static `@Input` values (eg. `count = 0`) will not trigger view updates (use `count = Value(0)` instead)

 #### Service